 Albert I was the first king to take the accession oath both in French and Dutch; the political scenario changed, with the entrance in the government of the Socialist party; the first reforms regarded the Belgian Congo, improving the life conditions thanks to the abolition of forced labor and the introduction of the compulsory schooling.
 The new King also increased the military defense, introducing the compulsory military service.

 Probably the main moment of the reign of Albert I was World Was I, when Belgium was illegally invaded by the German Army: the King asked the Parliament the permission to command over the army, and during all the war he and the Queen stayed with the troops, fighting with them, and encouraging them to continue to fight, despite the war often seemed to be lost and situation hopeless; as commander of the army, Albert led the final offensive against the Germans, that returned Belgium his freedom.
 At the end of the war, the Royal Family was able to return in Bruxelles, travelling through the Country, everywhere welcomed as national heroes.

 After the war, the King worked to the reconstruction of Belgium, always taking care only to the demands of the people; in his speeches, he explained the several reforms he desired for Belgium, included the universal suffrage and the establishment of a Flemish University in Ghent, that happened in 1930.

-Tagged Accession, Albert I, Anniversary, Biography, Leopold II.
+Tagged Accession, Albert I of Belgium, Anniversary, Biography, Leopold II of Belgium.